AI & Automation

 Otter.ai

-One standout feature is OtterPilot, which joins your meetings automatically and pushes summaries to Slack or email.
-It also integrates with Salesforce, making it a strong pick for sales teams.
+One standout feature is OtterPilot, which joins meetings automatically and pushes summaries to Slack or email.
+The Salesforce integration makes it a strong pick for sales teams specifically.

 Fireflies.ai

-Fireflies.ai shines when it comes to search and analysis.
-It doesn’t just transcribe — it lets you search across all your past calls by keyword, topic, or speaker.
-That’s incredibly useful for teams managing lots of client relationships or complex projects.
+Fireflies.ai shines on search and analysis.
+It doesn’t just transcribe, it lets you search across all past calls by keyword, topic, or speaker.
+That’s particularly useful for teams managing lots of client relationships or complex projects with long paper trails.

-It supports over 60 languages and integrates with more than 40 apps including HubSpot, Zapier, and Notion.
-Paid plans start at $10/month per seat.
+It supports over 60 languages and connects with more than 40 apps including HubSpot, Zapier, and Notion.
+Paid plans start at $10/month per seat, making it one of the more affordable options for multi-app workflows.

 Fathom